seignovert/python-webgeocalc/docs/calculation.rst

 Angular Separation
 ------------------

-Calculates the angular separation of two bodies as seen by an observer body.
+Calculates the angular separation of two bodies/directions as seen by an observer body.
 There are two types of calculation.
-The default one is the angular separation between two targets (`TWO_TARGETS` mode), which is the default mode.
+The default one is the angular separation between two targets (``TWO_TARGETS`` mode), which is the default mode.

 >>> AngularSeparation(